• Skip to primary navigation

 • Tofu Scramble – Tofu scramble makes an amazing vegan scrambled egg substitute.
 If you’re avoiding soy you can substitute 2 cups of chopped mushrooms.
 Sauté the mushrooms with a pinch of salt and then add to the burrito in place of the scramble.

-• Tortillas – A large tortilla, about 10-inches, is best for these burritos so you can get the most filling possible into them.
-I like to use my gluten free tortilla recipe for these.
-1/3 cup of the batter makes a perfect size for these burritos.
+• Tortillas - A large tortilla, about 10-inches, is best for these burritos so you can get the most filling possible into them.
+I like to use my chickpea flour tortilla recipe for these. ⅓ cup of the batter makes a perfect size for these burritos.
 Only have small tortillas?
 Make breakfast tacos instead!

 • Optional Add-ins – I also like to load up these burritos with avocado, spinach, and any leftover cooked veggies or grains I have around.
 Quinoa, roasted veggies or sautéed bell peppers make a great addition to these burritos.